Old City in Philadelphia in Philadelphia County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Erected 2017 by Pennsylvania Historical and Museum Commission.

 Topics and series.
-This historical marker is listed in these topic lists: Architecture • Arts, Letters, Music.
-In addition, it is included in the Pennsylvania Historical and Museum Commission series list.
+This historical marker is listed in these topic lists: Architecture • Arts, Letters, Music • Immigration.
+In addition, it is included in the Pennsylvania Historical and Museum Commission (PHMC) series list.
+A significant historical year for this entry is 1795.

 Also see . . .
 Nicola Monachesi (Wikipedia).
 Nicola Monachesi was an Italian painter believed to have painted the earliest frescos in America.
 He was born in Tolentino, Marche Italy and was considered a citizen of Rome.
 After studying in Rome, he emigrated to America in 1831-32 entering through New York and settling in Philadelphia.
 He worked mostly as an interior decorator, drawing neoclassical artistic paintings on wall surfaces and portrait paintings on canvass decorating churches, commercial buildings, and Mansions.
 When he died in Philadelphia, he had become a naturalized citizen of the United States.
 (Submitted on July 1, 2019, by Cosmos Mariner of Cape Canaveral, Florida.)